davidsbutcher/GUPPI/README.md

   - `filename` Full name of the tdReport file or files, including extension.
 Must match the name of file exactly.

-  - `taxon_number` UniProt taxon number to use for retrieving UniProt data.
-Should match the taxon number in the tdReport file.
+  - `taxon_number` NCBI taxon number to use for adding UniProt data.
+    Should match the taxon number from the TDPortal/ProSightPD analysis.

   - `outputdir` Directory to place output files.
-Must be an existing folder.
+Directory will be created if it doesn’t exist, but parent directory must be an existing folder.

 ### Optional arguments

+  - `GOLocType` Name of taxon to use for determination of subcellular locations.
+Acceptable values are “bacteria” or “eukaryota”.

+  - `fractionAssignments` Optional argument.
+A named list with names set to the fraction numbers of the input files and values set to the input file names.
+If left blank, GUPPI will attempt to assign fraction numbers automatically from file names in the tdReport.

   - `fdr` False detection rate to use for filtering results.
 Defaults to 1%.

+  - `saveOutput` Boolean value.
+Controls whether protein report, proteoform report, etc. are saved to output directory.
+Doesn’t effect GUPPI report.
+Defaults to TRUE.

-  - `make_dashboard` Boolean value (TRUE or FALSE) which controls whether an HTML report is generated.
+  - `makeDashboard` Boolean value (TRUE or FALSE) which controls whether an HTML report is generated.
+Defaults to FALSE.

-  - `use_PB` Boolean value (TRUE or FALSE).
-If set to true, `RPushbullet` will be used to send a Pushbullet notification to your device when the analysis is finished.
-See `?RPushbullet::pbSetup` for more info.
+  - `dashboardPath` Full path and name of dashboard output (i.e. GUPPI report).
+Defaults to saving to the /report subdirectory of the output directory.

 ## Analysis of tdReports